Is Bankruptcy the Right Choice for My Small Business?

 Chapter 7 bankruptcy is an effective bankruptcy tool for a person who owns a small business when the owner’s financial interests are intertwined with the business.
-Most small business owners are required to personally guarantee business loans, so filing bankruptcy for the business alone will not relieve the individual owner of his/her obligation to pay the debt.
-In situations where the business is failing or has already failed to earn income, it may be a better choice for the owner to close the business and file Chapter 7 individually to wipe out his or her personally liability on the business debt.
+Most small business owners are required to personally guarantee business loans, so filing bankruptcy for the business alone will not relieve the individual owner of his or her obligation to pay the debt.
+In situations where the business is failing or has already failed to earn income, it may be a better choice for the owner to close the business and file Chapter 7 individually to wipe out his or her personal liability on the business debt.

 If the business is looking to restructure and continue with its business activities, Chapter 11 bankruptcy may help accomplish this objective.
 Chapter 11 bankruptcy allows business owners to pay off business debts over an extended period of time by restructuring the business and repaying debts using the revenue generated by the business.

 The bankruptcy court does not apply any debt limits for business owners filing Chapter 11 bankruptcy.
 Additionally, it does not require the appointing of a trustee to handle your cash or run your business.
 The only time this would occur is when the bankruptcy judge felt you were mishandling your business and deliberately not complying with bankruptcy law.
 As long as you do everything required of you, the bankruptcy judge will provide you with several months to file a debt reorganization plan.